domesticjones/exonym-docker/README.md

   - Create new repository for the project on github
   - Follow instructions to create new git instance and make repository
 ---
-(END: only if cloning the primary framework and starting a new project)
+**(END: only if cloning the primary framework and starting a new project)**
----

 3. **Terminal:** Navigate to root of project folder
 4. `yarn install`
-5. Copy .env file into (ACF Pro install)
+5. Copy .env file into project folder root (ACF Pro install)
 6. `composer install`
 7. `docker-compose up`
 8. `yarn start`